-For this salmon avocado tartare recipe I decide to use the Habanero sauce, and it does happen to be their spiciest hot sauce (based on the Scoville Heat Scale).
-However, it’s very easy to adjust the amount of Tabasco in a recipe so that you keep the flavor and reduce the heat, or go in the opposite direction and increase the heat if you prefer.Jump to Recipe
+This recipe for avocado and salmon tartare with mango habanero sauce was inspired by a visit to Tabasco on Avery Island in Louisiana.
+I used the Tabasco Habanero sauce, and it does happen to be their spiciest hot sauce (based on the Scoville Heat Scale).
+However, it’s very easy to adjust the level of spiciness in this recipe so that you keep the flavor and reduce the heat, or go in the opposite direction and increase the heat if you prefer.Jump to Recipe

 I made a fresh sauce using ripe mangos, lime juice, cilantro, and olive oil.
 The flavor and spice of the Habanero sauce was the perfect addition to this sauce – which gives this avocado and salmon tartare that wonderful tropical Latin touch.

 I couldn’t make up my mind (as usual) about how to serve the salmon tartare, so I tried serving it three different ways, and they were all a delicious success.
 The first option is to serve the salmon tartare stuffed in avocados.
 The second option is to dice the avocado, toss it with lime, olive oil and salt, then serve the diced avocado and salmon tartare in a cocktail glass.